Blackbutt (NSW)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 91 trips per day across all routes, equating to approximately 23 weekly trips per stop.
+Across all routes, an average of 91 trips is made daily, equating to approximately 23 weekly trips per individual stop.

 Frequently Asked Questions - Transport